matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/9 Independence of Testing.md

 ### Points of Attention
 * Usually best to test with multiple levels of independence.
 For example:
-  * Developers perform component and component integration testing
+  * Developers perform component & component integration testing
-  * Test team performs system and system integration testing
+  * Test team performs system & system integration testing
   * Business representative performs acceptance testing
 * Testing can be done by testers or by people in other roles
 * Independence often makes testers more efficient